mangalnathanvg/devops-pipeline/README.md

         mvn clean test integration-test checkstyle:checkstyle
         ```
     - For code coverage, we used jacoco jenkins plugins.
+    - For checkstyle we used warnings-ng plugin in jenkins.

   * Challenges Faced:
     - To accomplish accessing github credentials username and password are stored in the local system environment, and these are passed to the code via pipeline setup command as arguments.
     - Changing the password of the MySQL proved to be little challenging.
 For changing the password we made use of debconf a configuration system for debian packages.
 It allows to preconfigure packages before they are installed, which allows to ask for all necessary information upfront.
 This helped in updating the password.
     - With jacoco plugin the implementation was confusing since we have to give parameters like - execPattern, classPattern, sourcePattern etc. But referring to following stack overflow link helped us in implementing jacoco as part of the jenkins build job for iTrust.
+    - For style check we had to copy checkstyle-result.xml from the iTrust target repo to jenkins working directory for recording the issues using the tool checkstyle.
+    - For Jacoco to mention the threshold of branch coverage, instruction coverage, class coverage and method coverage, parameters had to be passed while running the build job.
+This [link](https://www.jenkins.io/doc/pipeline/steps/jacoco/) was helpful in doing the task.

 #### Fuzzing Test